Capchase raises $280M to scale its financing platform for subscription businesses – TechCrunch

 Almost overnight, platforms that offer non-dilutive capital for recurring revenue businesses have become white-hot.
 It was only in March that Pipe — which aims to be the “Nasdaq for revenue” — raised $150 million, but two months later had raised $250 million at a $2 billion valuation.

-Right now it’s live in the UK and Spain but expects to expand across Europe this year.
+Right now it’s live in the U.K. and Spain but expects to expand across Europe this year.

-The Spanish-American company is also now launching ‘Capchase Expense Financing’ to enable companies to manage their largest expenses – such as legal bills, cloud hosting services, payroll and bonus payments, and recruitment fees – without depleting their cash reserves, in either 3, 6, 9, or 12-month increments.
+The Spanish-American company is also now launching “Capchase Expense Financing” to enable companies to manage their largest expenses — such as legal bills, cloud hosting services, payroll and bonus payments and recruitment fees — without depleting their cash reserves, in either 3-, 6-, 9- or 12-month increments.

 Miguel Fernandez, co-founder, and CEO of Capchase said: “Our new expense financing solution is a first in the industry, and we believe it will be a game-changer.
-Since we launched just over a year ago, we’ve seen first-hand the challenges that companies face when securing the financing they need to grow their business.
+Since we launched just over a year ago, we’ve seen firsthand the challenges that companies face when securing the financing they need to grow their business.
 Managing large expenses and having to make difficult decisions over how they spend their cash is one of the most consistent and trying issues that our clients face.
 There’s also a great opportunity to reduce costs by making use of the upfront discounts that vendors provide.
 Now Capchase users can pay upfront with Capchase, get a discount, and pay Capchase monthly over the following months.”

 At interview Fernandez told me their main competitor is venture debt: “That is the one that we constantly keep winning against.”